-The first, and maybe the most important, thing you need to do when setting up a website is to choose a hosting provider.
+The first, and maybe the most important, the thing you need to do when setting up a website is to choose a hosting provider.
 This will be the home of your website for what will hopefully be many years, and you want to make sure you get the best host possible.
-Unfortunately, there are so many options out there that it can be confusing.
-This is especially true if you are new to this whole having a website thing.
+Unfortunately, there are so many options that can be confusing.
+This is especially true if you are new to having a website.

 Before you finish this article, we hope you feel less confused.
-In it, we will cover why it is so important to choose the perfect hosting provider.
+In it, we will cover why choosing the perfect hosting provider is so important.
 Beyond that, we will break down the process into the most critical steps to help you get started as soon as possible.
 Let’s get started.

 Why Your Hosting Provider is Important

 Think of your website as a building.
 It is essentially the representation of you that many have to rely on.
-In order to make your home a place where it does all you want it to, location is everything.
+Location is everything to make your home a place where it does all you want it to.
 Consider if you work out of your home.
 This is basically what your website represents, your business.
 If you rely on physical customers, you don’t want to set up shop in some unknown area of a swamp or remote jungle.
 Physically, you don’t want your front door blocked by a wall, or you don’t want only one shelf to hold all your merchandise.

 Types of Hosting

-There are many different types of hosting, and it is important to know what each is in order to make a good decision.
-While there are free hosting sites, we aren’t going to discuss those because the ability to customize these is often very limited and doesn’t meet the needs of someone who is serious about succeeding.
+There are many different types of hosting, and it is essential to know each to make a good decision.
+While there are free hosting sites, we aren’t going to discuss those because of the ability to customize them.
+These are often very limited and don’t meet the needs of someone serious about succeeding.
 We will also avoid talking about the self-hosted option.
 This option requires you to understand things like coding, and most people seeking to manage a website aren’t well-skilled in IT matters.
 With that said, the most popular hosting choices you will encounter are:

 This is often the least expensive.
 It involves sharing a server with numerous other individuals.
-This can be anywhere from a dozen to several thousand, depending on the server.
-Shared hosting can be a good one for those just starting out.
+Depending on the server, this can be anywhere from a dozen to several thousand.
+Shared hosting can be a good one for those just starting.

 Virtual Private Servers (VPS)

 This option also involves sharing a server with numerous other websites.
-The difference is that the main server is partitioned off into individual sections, allowing for more bandwidth.
+The difference is that the central server is partitioned into individual sections, allowing for more bandwidth.
 This means that your website can handle getting more traffic than with a shared server.

 This is the option that many large corporations choose.
 It offers the most security as someone else is in charge of managing the site.
-This creates security from both hackers and system failures.
+In addition, this creates security from both hackers and system failures.

 The first three options allow you to choose between managed and unmanaged websites.
-Your decision should be based on how confident you are that you can adequately provide security from hackers and keep the site up and running consistently.
+Your decision should be based on your confidence that you can adequately provide security from hackers and keep the site up and running consistently.
 Managed websites are a bit more expensive, but they are also less stressful.
-Now that you know what is available and why it is important to make a choice, let’s discuss the three steps that will get you to that decision.
+Now that you know what is available and why it is essential to make a choice, let’s discuss the three steps that will get you to that decision.